ajaxboy/post/README.md

 #### This is a twitter clone test built on Silex

-The purpose of this twitter clone is to demonstrate the usage of Silex micro-framework generic use.
+The purpose of this twitter clone

 ##### Includes: